yuqingcuiyuki/information-tracer-usecase/README.md

 # information-tracer-usecase
-a repo to store analysis that can be done based on information tracer data
+A repo to store analysis that can be done based on information tracer data
+- **Social network analysis**: Information tracer returns network data for every query.
+Refer to this notebook for a beginner's guide to social network analysis.